Eguisheim: Tourism

 The village is a popular tourist destination, in part because the Alsace "Wine Route" passes the village.
 The village is close to Husseren-les-Châteaux and is in the middle of vineyards.
 The village is connected to Husseren-les-Châteaux by the Route du Vin (D14).
 Around the Route du Vin is a wine trail through the vineyards called Sentier viticole Eguisheim, which tries to explain the different grape varieties and the way wine is made in Alsace.

 The area around Eguisheim is popular with hikers and cyclists.
 There are many marked trails.
 Popular destinations are Les Trois Châteaux (in Husseren-les-Châteaux) and Château de Hagueneck.
 A little further away are Château du Hohlandsbourg and Château de Pflixbourg, which can be reached on foot or by car.

 The village is also a Village Cigogne d'Alsace (in Alsatian: Elsässisches Storckadorf), meaning that there are storks in the village.
 Eguisheim has a park dedicated to the white stork (Ciconia ciconia) which is freely accessible.

 Notable people

 Leo IX (1002–1054), pope of the Catholic Church from 12 February 1049 to his death in 1054.
-Eguisheim was his alleged birthplace on 21 June 1002.
+Eguisheim was his birthplace on 21 June 1002.
 At this time Eguisheim was German.